-When we at Wicked Horror were discussing aspects of Women in Horror Month, the first name that came to mind for me was Lois Duncan.
-From actors to filmmakers to writers, there are so many women representing the horror genre that I respect and admire.
-Still, the YA novels written by Lois Duncan were a large part of my first forays into the world of horror.
-I was a teenager in the late 1990s, and that was a time when R.L.
+The YA novels written by Lois Duncan were a large part of my first foray into horror.
+I was a teenager in the late ‘90s, a time when R.L.
 Stine and Christopher Pike dominated the young adult novel scene.
-I totally dug Fear Street and Final Friends; however, one hot summer day at the library I wandered up above all the Pike and Stine books and discovered Lois Duncan.
-And that summer day changed my literary life.
+I dug Fear Street and Final Friends; however, one hot summer day at the library I wandered up above all the Pike and Stine books and discovered Lois Duncan.
+And that day changed my literary life.

 Stine and Pike created fun scenarios that typically centered on teens innocently put in mildly suspenseful situations.
-Duncan’s books were different.
-Her novels had a more genuine quality and manifested real danger for her characters.
-The teens in her novels were not always innocent.
+Duncan’s books are different.
+Her novels have a more genuine quality that manifests real danger for her characters.
+The teens in Duncan’s novels were not always innocent.
 A kid could be hit by a car and die.
 An English teacher could be murdered.
-And the guilty young adults could get away with it.
-Sure, they would be morally conflicted and need to get themselves out of trouble.
-Nevertheless, on more than one occasion Duncan’s teens were as multifaceted as they were morally ambiguous.
+And the guilty young adults might get away with it.
+Sure, they will be morally conflicted and need to get themselves out of trouble.
+Nevertheless, on more than one occasion Duncan’s prove to be as multifaceted as they are morally ambiguous.

 Stranger with My Face